linuxforphp/filebrowser/docs/configuration/auth.rst

 .. index:: Authentication API

-Front-end will use session based authentication to authenticate and consume the back-end.
+When using the Authentication API, FileBrowser's front end application will use session-based authentication to authenticate users, and interact with the FileBrowser's back end handlers.

-Note: The application will not work if you disable cookies.
+.. note:: The application will not work if you disable cookies.